AntonSokolovsky/antarctic-landing/README.md

-Pet project
-Landing page about Antarctic cruise
+# Antarctic cruise

+Pet project about expedition offers.
+Made according to a ready-made design